Our Impact

 Staying sharp as you age

-Kaiser Permanente Washington research has shown that seniors who exercise regularly can delay or prevent the onset of dementia.
+Kaiser Permanente Washington research has shown that older adults who exercise regularly can delay or prevent the onset of dementia.
 They also have fewer falls and use the health care system less, resulting in lower costs.

 Be part of a study